nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 19. **PR 17**: Replace unquoted `$files` word-splitting with bash arrays in the markdown check/format scripts so paths with spaces are handled correctly.
 Status: Stack 3 · needs PR 16.
 20. **PR 18**: Resolve the `check=branch` base dynamically (explicit / CI / default-branch) and diff from the merge-base, so `lint-*` targets scope correctly for any branch merged to any base.
 Supersedes the removed Optional A. Status: Stack 3 · top · needs PR 17.
 21. **PR 19**: Promote the former Optional B (now expected): modernise `check-file-format.sh` and adopt a `.editorconfigignore` so editorconfig exclusions use the same dedicated ignore-file pattern as the other linters; add self-documenting headers to the empty ignore-file placeholders.
 Status: Stack 3 · base.
-22. **PR 20**: Migrate the toolchain manager from `asdf` to `mise` (registry backends, no per-tool plugins, CI action, docs, `deps-outdated`/`upgrade`) now that `mise` is Mainstream on the Tech Radar.
+22. **PR 20**: Migrate the toolchain manager from `asdf` to `mise` (registry backends, no per-tool plugins, CI action, docs, `deps-outdated`) now that `mise` is Mainstream on the Tech Radar.
 Approved by the NHSE Engineering Board, so no ADR is required.
 Depends on PR 15 and PR 24.
 Status: Stack 4 · top · needs PR 15, PR 24.
 23. **PR 21**: Add a `perform-static-analysis` CI job, using the official `SonarSource/sonarqube-scan-action`, so SonarQube Cloud analysis runs on PRs and `main` pushes now that automatic analysis is disabled.
 Status: ✅ Merged ([#242](https://github.com/nhs-england-tools/repository-template/pull/242)).
 24. **PR 22**: Port the `main` push-trigger fix (`branches: ["**"]` -> `branches: [main]`) onto `v2`, stopping the double-run on every PR-branch commit.
 Must be the last commit on `v2`, applied immediately before merging `v2` into `main`.
 Status: Standalone · must land last.
 25. **PR 23**: Repo-wide word-splitting/quoting/globbing audit: harden the remaining unquoted `$filter`/`$cmd`/`$args` command-string splats and `for x in $(find …)` loops in `check-file-format.sh`, `scan-secrets.sh`, `docker.lib.sh`, `init.mk`, and `docker.mk` — the same anti-pattern PR 17 fixes, but for the scripts and Makefiles it doesn't touch.
 Confirms there are no tracked Python files affected.
 Status: Stack 3 · top · needs PR 18.